monitormode/prework/README.md

 Also in this commit made new methods and ways to recover these fees reimaing in the contract, first called from goon for a voting proposal to withdraw funds.
 All senders from all escrows are allowed to vote... logic there will be reviewed and improved, hasn't done anything there yet.

+Now with all contract content is time to develop some test :)

 Thanks.

 from: https://github.com/artemis-academy/prework